 Step 1: Duplicate Your Layer

-Step 2: Disable the Texture Layer
+Step 2: Name the Layers

-Step 3: Turn On Gaussian Blur
+Step 4: Apply Gaussian Blur

 Step 4: Enable the Texture Layer